If your question about Daphne Jackson Fellowships is not answered below, please contact us.

 Who provides my salary?

-The Fellowships are funded by external organisations such as UKRI and learned societies – please visit ‘Sponsors’ for more information.
+The Fellowships are funded by external organisations such as UKRI, universities, medical research charities and learned societies – please visit ‘Sponsors’ for more information.
 The Daphne Jackson Trust does not provide the funding but acts as a facilitator between the sponsor and the Fellow.

-What flexible working options are available during the Fellowship?
+What flexible working options are available during a Fellowship?

 The Fellowships are usually for two or three years (depending on the sponsorship arrangement) at 0.5 FTE (full-time equivalent).
 How you work your FTE is entirely between yourself and your supervisor and we encourage you to be creative to fit around your other commitments and the nature of the project.
 For example, and if relevant, some Fellows like to work more hours in school term time and fewer in the school holidays.